http4k/www/src/website/content/enterprise.md

 {{< timeline data="http4k" >}}

-In the case of an intermediate major version upgrade between JDK versions, the previous major version will also immediate start a 24 month support window to ensure that customers have a smooth upgrade path.
+In the case of an intermediate major version upgrade between JDK versions, the previous major version will also immediately start a 24 month support window to ensure that customers have a smooth upgrade path.

 If you have any questions about the http4k EE subscription, or long-term support requirements outside of the above schedule, please get in touch using the below contact link and we will endeavour to assist.